-Tables I and II also show the importance of production experience for reliability.
+Tables III and IV also show the importance of production experience for obtaining improved reliability.
 Parts screening and burn-in have been successful measures for minimizing the so-called early failures.
-Some insidious hidden weaknesses may appear only after a few years of production and operation in the field.
+Some insidious hidden weaknesses may appear only after a few years of production in the field.
 In view of this, the level of reliability attained with caesium beam standards is remarkable.